Q-Compiler/UniversalQCompiler/README.md

 ## Authors

-The first release of UniversalQCompiler (v0.1) was developed by Raban Iten (ETH Zurich) and Roger Colbeck (University of York) from 2016-19 with contributions from Luca Mondada, Oliver Reardon-Smith, Ethan Redmond and Ravjot Singh Kohli:
+The first release of UniversalQCompiler (v0.1) was developed by Raban Iten (ETH Zurich) and Roger Colbeck (University of York) from 2016-19 with contributions from Emanuel Malvetti, Luca Mondada, Gabrielle Pauvert, Oliver Reardon-Smith, Ethan Redmond and Ravjot Singh Kohli:

 * Luca Mondada added the Python interface for converting the circuits to QASM.
 * Oliver Reardon-Smith added functionality to cope with small cases, wrote the first version of the visualisation code and implemented several bug fixes.